4jqz/Multitool/readme.md

 ## Installation 🏢
 1. Download the repository
-2. Place all required tools in the same directory as the script
+2. Extract it from a zip/rar format
-3. Run the script in a command prompt
+3. Run 4jqzware.bat

 ## Disclaimer ⚠️
 This tool is for educational and research purposes only.
 Use responsibly!